saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

 ```

 Instead of performing a `rollback`, we could have also used `junos.commit` to commit the candidate configuration and make our changes take effect.
 Let's take a different approach here and do everything in one go.
-The following Salt CLI command will render the tempalte and apply it:
+The following Salt CLI command will render the template and apply it:

 ```yaml
 / $ salt dar01-dal05-lab03 junos.install_config 'salt://templates/juniper/arp.set'  mode='private' comment='salty'